Informasjonsforvaltning/docs/content/Felles datakatalog/Search/Search/_index.md

 ### Pagination

-All search results will be paginated, it is possible to manipulate the size and page number with the pagination field in the search body.
+All search results will be paginated, it is possible to customize the size and page number with the pagination field in the search body.

 Example using the pagination field:
 ```Shell